tsawler/go-microservices/README.md

 - queue-listener-service: consumes messages from amqp (RabbitMQ) and initiates actions based on payload
 - mail-service: sends email (accepts JSON)

+All services (except the broker) register their access urls with etcd, and renew their leases automatically.
+This allows us to implement a simple service discovery system, where all service URLs are accessible with "service maps" in the Config type used to share application configuration in the broker service.

 In addition to those services, the included `docker-compose.yml` at the root level of the project starts the following services: